 Expert Tips and Recipe FAQ:

 You can easily freeze these espresso cookies.
-Allow the cookies to cool completely then store in a freezer safe Ziplock bag.
+Allow the cookies to cool completely, then store them in a freezer-safe Ziplock bag.

 More yummy gluten free cookie recipes:

 - Gluten Free Chocolate Chip Cookies